IBM Retirees Club Constitution

 The criteria for membership are defined by IBM and may be amended

 at IBM’s discretion.
-Appendix A defines the criteria for membership
+Schedule A defines the criteria for membership

 of the Club which shall form part of the constitution.

-and consisting of a Chairman, Secretary, Treasurer and at least three
+of a Chairman, Secretary, Treasurer and at least three other members.

-other members.
 Five members including one Officer shall form a quorum.
+A Club member

-A Club member may only be on the main Committee of one IBM
+may only be on the main Committee of one UK IBM Club.

-UK Club.
-The Club Committee may co-opt additional persons
+The Club Committee may co-opt additional persons at its discretion.

 Officers and members of the Committee will be elected at the Club’s